 - Educational investment tools including retirement and education planning

-There are areas where a robot (or, more accurately, an money management platform backed by a sophisticated algorithm) is a far better money manager than either a DIYer or a financial advisor.
+There are areas where a robot (or, more accurately, a money management platform backed by a sophisticated algorithm) is a far better money manager than either a DIYer or a financial advisor.

 Fees and Minimums

-Most financial advisors charge upwards of one percent of AUM (assets under management) to handle your investment portfolio.
-In contrast, robo-advisors’ fees range from zero, for WiseBanyan and Schwab Intelligent Portfolios to 0.89 per for benefit-rich Personal Capital.
-Further, many advisors will require clients to have a large minimum account balance; by contrast, Wealthfront will let you in the door with just $500 and Betterment has no minimum to open an account.
+Most financial advisors charge upwards of 1% of AUM (assets under management) to handle your investment portfolio.
+In contrast, robo advisors’ fees range from zero, for WiseBanyan and Schwab Intelligent Portfolios, to 0.89% for benefit-rich Personal Capital.
+Further, many advisors will require clients to have a large minimum account balance; by contrast, Wealthfront will let you in the door with just $500, and Betterment has no minimum to open an account.

 The research suggests that rebalancing your investment portfolio back to its preferred asset allocation periodically improves returns and reduces volatility.
-Rebalancing is a strategy to keep your percentage invested in stocks, bond and other funds constant and in line with your preferences.
+Rebalancing is a strategy to keep your percentage invested in stocks, bonds, and other funds constant and in line with your preferences.